rshewatkar/DSA-workspace/README.md

-# Julia_workspace
+# DSA_workspace
-This repo is dedicated to Julia for a machine learning intro
+This repo is dedicated to Data Structure Algorithms (DSA) for python.